Provence Cycling Holiday

 Day 4 - Vaucluse Region

-This ride today begins by heading north into the beautiful Vaucluse region of Provence.
+This ride today begins by heading south through the charming Vaucluse region of Provence.
 We leave Gordes on rolling roads that wind through picturesque forest, before arriving at the village of Fontaine-de-Vaucluse.
 Situated at the source of the River Sorgue, this natural beauty spot has been highly regarded since ancient times, when it was the center of a pagan cult.
-Fontaine makes for a great coffee or lunch stop, with the charming hilltop castle and 15th century paper watermill well worth exploring.
+Fontaine makes for a great coffee stop, with the charming hilltop castle and 15th century paper watermill well worth exploring.

 Cycle Routes: